SaTa999/pyPanair/README.md

 List of things that will be implemented **soon<sup>TM</sup>**
 * Preprocessor for a simple wing geometry
-* Preprocessor for wing & body geometry
+* Preprocessor for a wing & body geometry
 * Postprocessor for calculating the spanwise local lift distribution

 ## Installation